-Food security and sustainable agriculture
+Food security, food sovereignty and sustainable agriculture

-- Lack of farming land
+- Access to farming land

 - Unfair trade rules

 As the list of issues above shows, the term 'food insecurity' does not always capture the complex factors that hinder people's access to nutrition.
 Proper nutrition is not always simply about access to food.
 It is also about economic, social and political participation.
 It is about systems of food production and distribution as much as farming techniques.
 It is about actions taken in the developed world as much as about issues experienced in the developing world.

 'Food sovereignty' is a concept we use to ensure that our work covers these wider issues that impact on people's food security.

 Food sovereignty covers both the right to food and the right of people and communities to have a say in the sources of their food.
 It's not just about having enough food, it's also about access resources such as land, water, seeds and biodiversity, as well as having a voice in the food economy.

 Supporting food sovereignty doesn’t just mean standing up for a community’s right to food, but also their right to participate in and control their food production.

 What can you do to help improve food sovereignty?
 Find out and take action »